hicsail/opencat-pro/README.md

 Our user portal API is built on top of [framejs](https://github.com/jedireza/frame) and node, backed by a MongoDB database.

+The platform uses [Accessible+](http://www.accessible-template.com/) to provide section 508 compliant user interface.
+Please [purchase](http://www.accessible-template.com/purchase.html) a license of the platform suitable to your needs if you wish to use BYO-CAT for development.

 ### Installation

 Installation is a breeze with docker: